• Skip to primary navigation

 Small Publicly Owned Land for Sale in London

+The Mayor of London is making available a number of small publicly owned sites in London for small developers, housing associations and communities.
 Land currently available for sale in London include: Albany Road, Edmonton N18 2DY; Aylesbury Street, Neasdon NW10 0AP; Beechwood Avenue, Finchley N3 3AU; Brent Mead Place, Brent Cross NW11 9LJ; Bridge View, Hammersmith W6 9DD; Cable Street, Shadwell E1 0DR; Christchurch Road Streatham Hill SW2 4AP; High Street, Colliers Wood SW19 2BN; Long Lane, Finchley N2 8JP; Portree Street, Poplar E14 0HT.
-The deadline for proposals is 23 March 2018.
-Mayor of London
+More

 pocket living croydon 13 febraury 2018